 What Spielberg has done that is truly excellent is to turn a legend into a person.
 Lincoln is a titan in our consciousness, the man who maintained the United States and freed the slaves, only to get cut down at the moment of his greatest triumph.
 Lincoln, much as Goodwin’s book did, cuts Lincoln down a bit, but only makes him more impressive as a result.
 Spielberg in his visual format, as Goodwin did in her written format, has made Lincoln and those who shared the stage with him into human beings, flawed, fallible and doubting of themselves.
 Lincoln essentially lies to Congress and tacitly endorses bribery in order to get the 13th Amendment passed, he uses the peace feelers as a crutch to trick some people and he encourages his wife to bury her feelings of grief in order to put in a happier public persona.
 But this merely shows Lincoln as the political genius that he was, someone who had an immense and singular understanding of how to work with people, prevent divisions, bend Congress to his will, get legislation passed and simply know just what the mood of the people was.
 As a politician, Lincoln stood second to none in his day and age.
 But this is not just due to his sense of politics, but also to his intense “goodness” as W.T.
 Sherman put it.
 Lincoln has an intractable moral barometer, but Spielberg and Day-Lewis have not created a living saint on screen, but simply an honest man.

 There are so many stand-out moments to discuss in this movie, that I can only touch on them briefly.
 I suppose that is what marks Spielberg as a good director, aside from the great performances he always seems to get, his ability to frame a scene memorably and make it stick in the mind.
 There is the opening conversation with the two black soldiers, one educated, one not, a defining contrast that plays out in a larger sense in the Congressional battle later.
 No need for a recounting of the Gettysburg address here, just the intense praise of some young soldiers who have learned it by heart.
-Later Lincoln diffuses the tension of waiting for battle reports by telling an amusing anecdote to scores of telegraph workers, a key trait of his excellently executed onscreen (especially a fuming Stanton who doesn’t want to hear it).
+Later Lincoln diffuses the tension of waiting for battle reports by telling an amusing anecdote to scores of telegraph workers, a key trait of his, excellently executed onscreen (especially a fuming Stanton who doesn’t want to hear it).
 There is the entrancing parallel drawn between the question of slavery and Euclidian geometry, echoing the words of the Declaration of Independence – there are “truths”, which are “self-evident”.
-There is the face-to-face discussion with the River Queen delegation, where Lincoln is forceful, than pleading as he asks “Shall we stop this bleeding?”.
+There is the face-to-face discussion with the River Queen delegation, where Lincoln is forceful, then pleading as he asks “Shall we stop this bleeding?”.
 There is his interactions with Ulysses S. Grant, who tells Lincoln directly “We have won the war, but you must lead us out of it.”
 There is Mary Todd’s astonishing elaborate verbal put down to Thaddeus Stephens at the White House.
 There is Lincoln’s heart to heart conversation with Yeaman on the issue of abolition, an honest discussion between two conflicted men, paralleled with the “I am a prejudiced man” retort of Hutton.
 And there is the ending, as we flashback to the powerful words of the title character in his second inaugural speech, a flickering flame highlighting the way to a message that will stay lit throughout history:

 With malice toward none, with charity for all; with firmness in the right, as God gives us to see the right, let us strive on to finish the work we are in; to bind up the nation’s wounds; to care for him who shall have borne the battle, and for his widow, and his orphan — to do all which may achieve and cherish a just, and a lasting peace, among ourselves, and with all nations.